 The collaborative project is led by Faculty Fellow Michael Coppedge, former Visiting Fellow John Gerring of Boston University, Staffan I. Lindberg of the University of Gothenburg, Sweden, and Jan Teorell of Lund University, Sweden.
 The Kellogg Institute serves as the project’s institutional home in the US, and the University of Gothenburg in Sweden serves that function in Europe.

 In addition to its PIs, the V-Dem team includes 16 researchers at 15 universities in the US, Europe, and Latin America, as well as the input of more than 2000 country experts around the world.

-Launched in 2010, the project seeks to capture seven different conceptions of democracy—participatory, consensual, majoritarian, deliberative, and egalitarian, in addition to electoral and liberal democracy—in all countries since 1900.
-The different types of democracy are broken down into components and then into approximately 400 specific indicators.
+V-Dem seeks to capture seven different conceptions of democracy—participatory, consensual, majoritarian, deliberative, and egalitarian, in addition to the more familiar electoral and liberal democracy—in all countries since 1900.
+The different types of democracy are broken down into components and then into 329 specific indicators.